openstack/openstack-manuals/doc/admin-guide-cloud-rst/source/objectstorage_components.rst

 As mentioned earlier, everything in Object Storage is stored, by default, three times.
 Swift will place each replica "as-uniquely-as-possible" to ensure both high availability and high durability.
-This means that when chosing a replica location, Object Storage chooses a server in an unused zone before an unused server in a zone that already has a replica of the data.
+This means that when choosing a replica location, Object Storage chooses a server in an unused zone before an unused server in a zone that already has a replica of the data.